ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-source.md

 In the diagram, the `N*a` components on the left reside in the on-premises data center, and the `N*b` component on the right reside in the cloud.

 R1 is the default gateway for N1-b.
 Therefore, N1-b must return to R1 to route traffic through R2.
-To prevent asymmetric routing, HCX injects host routes into within the NSX overlay of the IBM Cloud VCS deployment.
+To prevent asymmetric routing, HCX injects host routes into within the NSX overlay of the vCenter Server deployment.
 If the virtual machine was newly created in the cloud, or it was moved with low downtime migration, the host route is injected immediately.

 If the virtual machine was transferred by using vMotion, the route is not injected until the virtual machine restarts.
 Waiting until after the restart ensures that the on-premises stateful devices continue to service the existing session until the virtual machine restarts.
 After the restart, the routing information is consistent both on-premises and in the cloud.